 PSG's 10 biggest sales of all time

-Paris Saint-Germain have become one of European football's superpowers over the last decade.
+Paris Saint-Germain have become a prime destination for many of Europe’s best players over the last decade.

-In June of 2011, the Ligue 1 side were purchased by Qatar Sports Investments backed by Tamim bin Hamad Al Thani, the French champions have spent big on star quality at a remarkable rate.
+Ever since the Ligue 1 side were acquired by Qatar Sports Investments backed by Tamim bin Hamad Al Thani, the French champions have spent big on star quality at a remarkable rate.

-Signed as a potential solution to PSG’s problems at left-back, Yuri Berchiche arrived in Paris from Real Sociedad but having spent two seasons on loan at Eibar and clearly struggled to live up to the expectation.
+Signed as a potential solution to PSG’s problems at left-back, Yuri Berchiche arrived in the French capital from Real Sociedad but having spent two seasons on loan at Eibar, and clearly struggled to live up to the expectation.

 After just one season and 32 appearances for the club, the Spaniard was then sold back to Spain when Athletic Bilbao offered an initial fee of €19 million with €5 million in add-ons for a player that should have perhaps never left the Spanish top flight in the first place.

-Despite the dubious manner in which Javier Pastore arrived at PSG through third-party means, the player undoubtedly hit the ground running with 16 goals and six assists from midfield in 43 games.
+Despite the dubious manner in which Javier Pastore arrived at PSG through third-party means, the player undoubtedly hit the ground running with 16 goals and six assists in 43 games during his first campaign.

-Pastore would play a crucial role in the club’s treble-winning campaign in the 2013/14 season but would eventually be forced to make way for Neymar, when the Brazilian signing not only took Pastore’s place in the side but also demanded his No.10 shirt.
+Pastore would play a crucial role in the club’s treble-winning campaign in the 2013-14 season, but he would eventually be forced to make way for Neymar, when the Brazilian signing not only took Pastore’s place in the side but also his No.10 shirt.

-After seven years at the club Pastore opted for a change and returned to Italy, with a move to Roma for a substantial €24.7 million fee.
+After seven years at the club, Pastore opted for a change and returned to Italy, with a move to Roma for a substantial €24.7 million fee in 2018.

 After a successful three-year spell at Toulouse, Serge Aurier made a loan move to Paris in 2014 as a contender for Christophe Jallet’s right-back position.

 Injury got in the way of his first season but nearly as much as the player’s tendency to speak out of line.
-In February Aurier picked up a three-match ban for calling a referee a "dirty son of a bitch" in a Champions League clash with Chelsea.
+In February 2015, Aurier picked up a three-match ban for calling a referee a "dirty son of a b*tch" in a Champions League clash with Chelsea.

 However, the right-back would quickly draw a line under his time at PSG when a Periscope video surfaced of Aurier calling Angel Di Maria a “clown”, referring to manager Lauren Blanc by a homophobic slur and the club’s apparent favouritism for striker Zlatan Ibrahimovic.

-The player was suspended indefinitely in mid February, spent the rest of the season playing with the reserves and then made a €25 million move to Tottenham a few months later.
+The player was suspended indefinitely in mid-February, spent the rest of the season playing with the reserves and then made a €25 million move to Tottenham Hotspur a few months later.

 Blaise Matuidi was already 30 when Juventus decided to pay €25m for his services to add steel and energy to their midfield.

-The Frenchman enjoyed a productive time at PSG but he perhaps was never going to be the midfielder to take them to the next level, the elite Champions League-winning level.
+The Frenchman enjoyed a productive time at PSG but he was perhaps never going to be the midfielder to take them to the next, elite Champions League-winning, level.

-So, the fact they received €25m again makes for a good deal, even if he was a solid player too.
+So, the fact they received €25m again makes for a good deal, even if he was a solid player for the Parisians.

-Sir Alex Ferguson famously lamented the fact that PSG would pay so much for a teenage Brazilian sensation in Lucas Moura as Man Utd were priced out of a transfer for the winger.
+Sir Alex Ferguson famously lamented the fact that PSG would pay so much for a teenage Brazilian sensation in Lucas Moura as Man Utd were priced out of a deal for the winger.

 The Red Devils probably dodged a bullet with this one though as Moura never really met expectations while at PSG and was subsequently sold to Tottenham.

-Though he has undoubtedly had impressive moments for Spurs like the famous goals against Ajax to take the club to its first ever Champions League final, it was a decent bit of business for PSG.
+Though he undoubtedly had impressive moments for Spurs, most notably the famous goals against Ajax to take the club to its first ever Champions League final, selling him was a decent bit of business for PSG.

-Before PSG were a super club, they still had players who were enjoying greatness, or at least on the cusp of greatness.
+Before PSG were a super club, they still had players who were enjoying greatness, or at least on the cusp of it.

 Ronaldinho only spent two seasons in Paris but it was enough for Barcelona to scrap a move for Man Utd's David Beckham in order convince the Brazilian to move to Camp Nou.